Keats/tera/docs/content/docs/_index.md

 #### pluralize
 Returns a plural suffix if the value is not equal to ±1, or a singular suffix otherwise.
-The plural suffix defaults to `s` and the singular suffix defaults to the empty string (i.e nothing).
+The plural suffix defaults to `s` and the singular suffix defaults to the empty string (i.e. nothing).

 Example: `You have {{ num_messages }} message{{ num_messages | pluralize }}`